TexteaInc/funix/README.md

 funix -l hello.py
 ```

-A web app will be launched at `http://localhost:3000` and automatically opened in a browser window.
+A web app will be launched at `http://localhost:3000` and automatically opened in a browser window like below:

 ![screenshots/hello.png](https://github.com/TexteaInc/funix-doc/raw/main/screenshots/hello.png)

 > **Note**: The `-l` flag stands for _"lazy"_ meaning that only default settings are used.
 It cannot be used when your function is decorated by the funix decorator `@funix()` which allows you to customize your app.
-For more details, please refer to the [reference manual](docs/Reference.md).
+For more details, please refer to the [reference manual]([docs/Reference.md](https://github.com/TexteaInc/funix-doc/blob/main/Reference.md)).

-## The types become widgets automatically
+## Zen: The types become widgets automatically

-The Zen of Funix is to choose widgets for function I/Os based on their types.
+The Zen of Funix is to choose widgets for function I/Os based on their types, instead of picking a widget for each I/O. In this sense, **Funix to Python is like CSS to HTML or a `.sty` file to LaTeX**.
+Ideally, a Data Scientist or a Machine Learning Engineer should NOT touch anything UI -- s/he should leave all that to the UI team.

+The manual widget creating approach that other frameworks are redundant and inefficient.
+The same function I/O needs to appear twice: once in the function's signature, and the other time in the widget creation code.
+If you modify the interface of the function, you have to modify the widget creation code as well.

+The example below shows how different Python's built-in data types are mapped to different widgets.

 ```python
 import typing